janmir/Hello-stranger/README.md

 # Hello-stranger
 Oh hello there stranger, this is my very first github project.
 Amazing right?
 And this is my very first update.
 Amazing still.
+Still?